oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - `kubernetes-dashboard` This is the "human" name to give the installation, it's easier to use that later on than using a machine generated one.

 - `kubernetes-dashboard/kubernetes-dashboard` is the name of the *chart* to install.
-Helm will download the char from the repo kubernetes-dashboard and then execute it. if you had needed a specific chart version they you could have added a version specifier, for example `--version=1.2.3`
+Helm will download the chart from the repo kubernetes-dashboard and then execute it. if you had need a specific chart version (see a few lines down) then you could have added a version specifier, for example `--version=1.2.3`

 - `--namespace kube-system` This tells helm to install the dashboard into the kube-system namespace.
 Namespaces are ways of partitioning the physical cluster into a virtual cluster to help you manage related resources, they are similar to the way you organize files using folders on your computer, but can also restrict resource usage like memory and cpu and future versions of Kubernetes plan to support role based access controls based on namespaces.

 - `--set service.type=LoadBalancer` This tells helm to configure the Kubernetes service associated with the dashboard as being immediately accessible via a load balancer.
 Normally you wouldn't do this for a range of reasons (more on these later) but as this is an overview lab we're doing this to avoid having to wait for DNS name propogation getting certificates.
 In a production environment you would of course do that.

-- `--version 2.2.0` This tells helm to use a specific version of the helm chart.
+- `--version 2.8.0` This tells helm to use a specific version of the helm chart.

 </p></details>